Stvff/MIV/docs/idea.md

 6. MIV tells the library to render the image to the provided buffer
 7. MIV watches the file to see if it changes, restarts this whole process when it changes

+when switching to history mode, the current file's directory is investigated

+when an image is dropped in directory mode, the directory is investigated in case the directory is invalid, don't change anything in case that that image is invalid, it switches to the first available image in that directory in case that there is no available image in that directory, MIV renders and draws nothing, gives an "no readable files in dir" error, and switches to historymode on ok
+	else the eventually rendered file gets added to history

+when an image is dropped in history mode, the list of files is investigated, and all errors relayed. the last available image in history is rendered, and the errors displayed (ok does nothing but dismiss) in case that there are no valid images in history, rendering and drawing is turned off

+Dropping files puts them all in the history
+History is sanitized
+Best available image is chosen to view if directory mode, discover directory

 Some features:
 - Zoom (percentage is image pixel to screen pixel, zoomlimit is when 1 pixel completely covers the screen)
 - Pan (is in imagepixels removed from the center)